 An unconventional childhood, a mother-son relationship embodying the mixture of a road film, Coming-of-Age drama and fantasy – that is Luminous Motion.
-A 1998 movie directed by Bette Gordon with a title suitable for the supernatural, nostalgic yet twisted Coming-of-Age tale that the film turns out to be.
+Bette Gordon directed a 1998 movie with a title suitable for the supernatural, nostalgic, yet twisted Coming-of-Age tale that the film turns out to be.

-It is not easy to identify with Philip, but to sympathize with him is quite easy (despite the fact that this ‘wise beyond his years’ self-assured and self-absorbed youngster can even be slightly annoying at times).
-That comes as a direct result of the acting of Eric Lloyd who is charismatic and hits all the right tones with his facial expressions and mannerisms.
+It is not easy to identify with Philip, but to sympathize with him is quite easy (even though this ‘wise beyond his years’ self-assured and self-absorbed youngster can even be slightly annoying at times).
+That comes as a direct result of Eric Lloyd’s acting, who is charismatic and hits all the right tones with his facial expressions and mannerisms.
 He gets significant screen time and truly manages to bring the complicated psyche of young Philip to life.

 The line between fantasy and reality gets increasingly blurred as the film progresses, which results in the plot getting odder as the story unfolds.
-As new characters get introduced, it’s unavoidable to notice that most of them are what one would call broken people whether their issues are caused by lack of a father figure, abandonment, loneliness or just some form of mental disorder.
+As new characters get introduced, it’s unavoidable to notice that most of them would call broken people, whether their issues are caused by lack of a father figure, abandonment, loneliness or just some form of mental disorder.

 Trailer for Luminous Motion